Induction cooking: Efficiency

 Induction cooking is generally among the most efficient cooking methods.
 Induction cookers are much more efficient than gas cookers, which lose significant energy to heating the air rather than the pan.
 They can also be more efficient than an electric plate cooktop, inasmuch as induction directly heats the pan instead of indirectly via a heating element.

 In 2014, ACEEE Summer Study on Energy Efficiency in Buildings tested different methods of cooking on full-size kitchen ranges.
 The greatest difference in efficiency between induction and electric plate was when the pan was smaller than the hob size, i.e. the size of the heating element.
 For induction, the efficiency of heating water is roughly 76%, whether it is tested with a small or larger pan.
-For electric coil cooktops, efficiency drops from over 80% for large pans to 40–50% for smaller pans.
-For gas, the efficiency drops from around 35–40% to 30%.
+For electric coil cooktops, efficiency drops from over 80% for large pans to 40 % for smaller pans.
+For gas, the efficiency drops from around 35 % to 30%.

 A 2023 study of cooktop devices showed that, for bringing water to a boil, electric kettles were the most efficient, with induction coming second.
 This was followed by resistance coils and infrared devices; Electric plate scored lowest.
-The efficiency of the induction hob ranged between 54% and 81%, depending on the volume of water to be heated.
+The efficiency of the induction hob ranged between 54±and %, depending on the volume of water to be heated.
 However, resistance coil was more efficient than induction for simmering food over a one-hour period.

 Energy transfer efficiency, as defined by U.S. Department of Energy (DOE), is the percentage of the energy consumed by a cooker that, at the end of a simulated cooking cycle has been transferred as heat to a standardized metal test block.
-The DOE test cycle starts with both the block and the cooktop at 77 °F ± 9 °F (25 °C ± 5 °C).
-The cooktop is then switched to maximum heating power.
-When the test block temperature reaches 144 °F (80 °C) above the initial room temperature, the cooktop power is immediately reduced to 25% ± 5% of its maximum power for 15 minutes, after which the heat in the test block is measured.
+The DOE test cycle starts with both the block and the cooktop at 77 ± 9 F. The cooktop is then switched to maximum heating power.
+When the test block temperature reaches 144 F above the initial room temperature, the cooktop power is immediately reduced to 25±5 % of its maximum power for 15 minutes, after which the heat in the test block is measured.

 In 2013 and 2014 DOE developed new test procedures to allow direct comparison of energy transfer efficiency among induction, electric resistance, and gas cooking tops and ranges.
 The procedures use a test block made of aluminum and stainless steel.
-For comparable (large) cooking elements the following efficiencies were measured: 70.7%–73.6% for induction, 71.9% for electric coil, 43.9% for gas.
+For comparable (large) cooking elements the following efficiencies were measured: 70.7 %, 71.9% for electric coil, 43.9% for gas.
 DOE noted that the 84% induction efficiency, cited in previous Technical Support Documents, was not measured by DOE laboratories, but just "referenced from an external test study" performed in 1992.

 Independent manufacturers tests and other subjects seem to demonstrate that actual induction cooking efficiencies usually stay between 74% and 77% and occasionally reach 81% (although these tests may follow different procedures).
 For comparison and in agreement with DOE findings, cooking with gas has an average energy efficiency of about 40%.